Tudor homepage

-The Black Bay 54 is the most true-to-form example of TUDOR’s first dive watch, the reference 7922.
-The 37mm case retains the classic proportions of yesteryear yet boasts the technical prowess of TUDOR’s time-only Manufacture Calibre MT5400 and a 200m depth rating.
+The Black Bay 54 is the most true-to-form example of TUDOR’s first divers’ watch, the reference 7922.
+The 37mm case retains the classic proportions, yet boasts the technical prowess of TUDOR’s time-only Manufacture Calibre MT5400 and a 200m depth rating.

 CLASSIC PROPORTIONS AND TECHNICAL PROWESS